-- Complete and sign the correct application form .
+- Complete and sign the correct application form from PNGICSA Website (PNGICSA).

 - Attach one passport size photograph

-- Pay required fee in the form of Money Order, payable to PNG High Commission, Canberra.
+- Pay required fee in the form of Money Order, payable to PNG High Commission, Canberra or Cash.

 - Provide any other documentary information as requested (refer to the appropriate entry category).

-- Send or deliver your application to the PNG High Commission in Canberra or the PNG Consulate General in Brisbane together with your valid passport and provide a self-addressed pre-paid Express Post envelope for the return of passport to you.
+- Send or deliver your application to the PNG High Commission in Canberra or the PNG Consulate General's in Brisbane and Sydney together with your valid passport and provide a self-addressed pre-paid Express Post envelope for the return of passport to you.

 Passports should be valid for at least 6 months from the date